robinvdvleuten/vuex-persistedstate/README.md

 - `rehydrated <Function>`: A function that will be called when the rehydration is finished.
 Useful when you are using Nuxt.js, which the rehydration of the persisted state happens asynchronously.
 Defaults to `store => {}`
 - `fetchBeforeUse <Boolean>`: A boolean indicating if the state should be fetched from storage before the plugin is used.
 Defaults to `false`.
 - `assertStorage <Function>`: An overridable function to ensure storage is available, fired on plugins's initialization.
 Default one is performing a Write-Delete operation on the given Storage instance.
 Note, default behaviour could throw an error (like `DOMException: QuotaExceededError`).
+- `syncTabs <Boolean>`: Whether or not to sync state across tabs, by listening to `window`'s `storage` Event and triggering a new `setState` with the recieved event value (meaning the state was changed in other window).
+Defaults to `false` for backwards compatibility with custom `storage` instances.

 ## Customize Storage